yasinatesim/markdown-manager/README.md

 ### ⚙️ How To Use

-You can create your own markdown template by modifying the example file in the *templates* folder.
-Afterwards, it is enough to paste the template pattern into the &#x60;textarea&#x60; area and follow the steps.
+You can create your own markdown template by modifying the example file in the **templates** folder.
+Afterwards, it is enough to paste the template pattern into the `textarea` area and follow the steps.

 ## 🔑 License